MiriamH3/Malicious-Email-Scorer/README.md

 ## Design decisions and trade-offs

-### Rule-based scoring over ML

-I chose a rule-based analyzer because the assignment values explainability and communication.
-Each score contribution can be shown directly to the user as a reason.

 ### Backend separation

 The add-on extracts Gmail-specific data and renders the result.
 The backend owns the analysis logic.
 This keeps Apps Script small and makes the phishing logic easier to test and evolve.